-- (1) his/her death - (2) his/her resignation - (3) his/her being disqualified or possessing any of the prohibitive attributes as per Section 68 of the Public Limited Company Act B.E.
-2535 - (4) when a shareholders' meeting has resolved that he be relieved of his post per section No. 18 - (5) upon the court's order that he be relieved of his post.
+- (4) when a shareholders' meeting has resolved that he be relieved of his post per section No. 18 - (5) Upon the court's order that he is relieved of his post.

 Any Director wishing to resign shall submit his resignation to the Company in writing.
 The resignation shall take effect from the date on which his resignation reaches the Company.
-The Directors who has resigned per the first paragraph may also notify the Registrar of his resignation.
+The Directors who have resigned per the first paragraph may also notify the Registrar of their resignation.

-In case the position of Director has been vacated owing to reasons other than by completion of his tenure, the Board of Directors shall elect a qualified person not having any prohibitive attributes pursuant to Section 68 of the Public Limited Company Act.
+In case the position of Director has been vacated owing to reasons other than by completion of his tenure, the Board of Directors shall elect a qualified person not having any prohibitive attributes under Section 68 of the Public Limited Company Act.
 B.E.
 2535 as a replacement Director for subsequent meetings of the Board of Directors unless the remaining period of the tenure shall be less than two months.

-The resolution of the Board of Directors pursuant to the first paragraph shall be passed by an affirmative vote of not less than three-fourths of the remaining Directors.
-At a meeting of shareholders, a resolution may be passed to relieve a Director of his post prior to his completing his tenure by the affirmative votes of not less than three-fourths of the shareholders who attend the meeting and entitled to vote thereat and who hold shares in aggregate of not less than half of the total number of shares held by the shareholders attending the meeting and entitles to vote thereat.
+The resolution of the Board of Directors under the first paragraph shall be passed by an affirmative vote of not less than three-fourths of the remaining Directors.
+At a meeting of shareholders, a resolution may be passed to relieve a Director of his post before he completes his tenure by the affirmative votes of not less than three-fourths of the shareholders who attend the meeting and are entitled to vote thereat and who hold shares in aggregate of not less than half of the total number of shares held by the shareholders attending the meeting and entitles to vote thereat.